snabbco/snabb/src/doc/getting-started.md

 Running the code in this guide requires a recent distribution of Linux.
 The examples were written on a fresh install of a 64-bit Ubuntu 14.04 distribution on an IaaS virtual machine.
-There is no requirement for a hardware NIC supported by Snabb Switch for these examples.
+There is no requirement for a hardware NIC supported by Snabb for these examples.

-## Downloading, Compiling, and Installing Snabb Switch
+## Downloading, Compiling, and Installing Snabb

-The following commands clone the Snabb Switch repository, compile the software, and install the `snabb` executable.
+The following commands clone the Snabb repository, compile the software, and install the `snabb` executable.
 Note that the output of the commands is omitted.